-In 2000 the county's male-female ratio was approximately 1:1, meaning there were nearly equal numbers of males and females in the population as shown in Figure 3.3.
-This remains true in 2010, where 49.8% of the Flathead population is male and 50.2% of the population is female.
-Although not charted, U.S. Census Bureau historic data indicate that the near even proportion of genders has remained constant since the 1970's.
+In 2000 the County's male-female ratio was approximately 1:1, meaning there were nearly equal numbers of males and females in the population as shown in Figure 3.5.
+This remained true in 2010, when 49.8% of the population was male and 50.2% of the population was female.
+As of 2020 the proportion stands at 49.9% of the population as male and 50.1% of the population as female.
+Although not charted, U.S. Census Bureau data indicates that the near even proportion of genders has remained constant since the 1970s.